 Many major tent manufacturers partner with DAC, a Korean aluminum firm, for help with tentpole designs and/or to supply the poles for a specific model.
 Most of the poles included with the tents we tested are good quality.
 Some are lighter and stiffer than others, but none of them are objectively bad.
-For the most part, higher quality tents come with higher quality poles.
 Most of the models tested here use aluminum from either Easton or DAC.
 We believe that a tent's pole design and the fabrics used in the tent are more important to the overall integrity of the tent than the type of pole material.

 Stakes and Guylines